arfc/.github/.github/ISSUE_TEMPLATE/bug_report.md

 # Describe the bug.

-A clear and concise description of what the bug is.
+A clear description of what the bug is, with code blocks wherever possible.

 # Steps to reproduce the bug.

-Steps to reproduce the behavior (ideally as a minimum example of where the failure is coming from):
+Steps to reproduce the behavior (ideally as a minimum example of where the failure is coming from with code blocks for error messages and inputs):
 1. Outline what you did.

 ## What inputs and outputs are involved?